-The metaverse is “particularly hard to predict,” says Unity’s AR/VR chief
+The metaverse is ‘particularly hard to predict,’ says Unity’s AR/VR chief

 It’s something we’re talking about internally quite a bit.
 I couldn’t tell you what the official Unity position is, and I wouldn’t want to have us speak too soon about it.
 I think there’s a couple different intersection points here.

-First, obviously there is the potential economics of it, which we can’t ignore because this directly affects our developer community.
+First, obviously, there is the potential economics of it, which we can’t ignore because this directly affects our developer community.
 And also the fact that a lot of our users do want to use it or want to use Unity as a tool for that, so we can’t ignore this user base.
-And then of course there is just element of, can it help us be players in this new ecosystem?
+And then of course there is just elements of, can it help us be players in this new ecosystem?
 That I have seen even less clarity around, but we’d be fools not to talk about it and think about it.

 Computing in mixed reality, when your UX might be interspersed anywhere within the world in front of you, is going to be very, very different than the way we do it now, with little screens.

 One thing I’m really excited about now is all this investment into technology that can track your movement, that really feels like digital object-centric systems, and that you’re in a real, different world.
-I think it’s moving computers towards mediums where someone can get [comfortable] very quickly compared to how computers are now, which is very flat, and I think it’s kind of unnecessary.
-It’s kind of like a teenage growth period–getting from janky computers that are usable by a few people, or that require a lot of teaching to learn how to use, getting towards a more humane kind of computing.
+I think it’s moving computers toward mediums where someone can get [comfortable] very quickly compared to how computers are now, which is very flat, and I think it’s kind of unnecessary.
+It’s kind of like a teenage growth period–getting from janky computers that are usable by a few people, or that require a lot of teaching to learn how to use, getting toward a more humane kind of computing.
 So we’re very much in the awkward “everything is expensive, heavy, and doesn’t work that well” [stage].
 But give it another good 20 years and a reasonable or amount of investment, and I think we’ll kind of bridge that gap and really be in that next era of computing.

 Obviously I’m optimistic about it.
 I don’t see anyone slowing down, and I don’t see any reason to stop now.